Will a Dehumidifier Dry Out a Room? Yes!

 Dirty appliances do not do a good job.
-These include air purifiers, humidifiers, dehumidifiers or even kitchen appliances.
+These include air purifiers, humidifiers, dehumidifiers, or even kitchen appliances.

 Clean the unit as a whole, starting with the grill because the air passes through the grill.
 If the grills are blocked, the unit is not going to pull in enough air.
-The suction fans will overwork and eventually, your unit might overheat.
+The suction fans will overwork, and eventually, your unit might overheat.

-Check the filters of the unit regularly to ensure they are in good working order.
+Check the filters on the unit regularly to ensure they are in good working order.
 Check with the manufacturer to see how often you should change the filters.
 Most say you should clean them once every 6 months.

 If the filters are dirty, you might even experience the dehumidifier blowing cold air.
 Other things to check include the compressor and the coils.